MazontheMoon/coddy-python/README.md

 ### September

+#### 12 - Assign Moving Crew by Building Type
+Write a function assign_crew that takes building_description, unit_number and returns a formatted crew assignment message.

+The function checks if "adobe" appears anywhere in the building description and assigns the appropriate moving crew type ("Specialized" if "adobe" is present, otherwise "Standard").

+Parameters:
+building_description (str): Description of the building unit_number (int): The apartment unit number
+Returns: Crew assignment message.
+Format: Unit [unit_number]: [crew_type] crew assigned

 #### 11 - Family Reunion Name Tags
 Write a function create_name_tag that takes first_name, last_name and returns a formatted name tag string.